 Inflammation is the root of some of the most dangerous health conditions known today.
 It is perhaps best to think of chronic inflammation as a well-designed train that has gone off its tracks.
 Inflammation within a normal range is a good thing for our bodies; for example, if you fall down and bruise your knee, the resulting inflammation signals to your body that that part of your body is in need of healing.
 However, if inflammation levels are too high or if they persist for too long without being addressed, there is a chance that chronic inflammation can turn into serious health conditions.

-We hear about free radicals and our need for antioxidants all the time, but good explanations (for non-scientists!) often seem hard to come by.
-On the simplest level, free radicals are the byproducts created by our metabolic processes.
-We burn both fuel (from our food) and oxygen in order to harness the energy needed for our complex biological systems to survive.
-The downside is that too much oxygen can actually have a harmful effect on our bodies IF we are unable to neutralize the free radicals formed.
-Free radicals are unstable atoms or molecules that are missing electrons from their outer shells; in order to stabilize, they tear through our bodies in search of electrons from other atoms and molecules, thereby destabilizing them.
+Free radicals are the byproducts created by our metabolic processes.
+They are unstable atoms or molecules that are missing electrons from their outer shells; in order to stabilize, they tear through our bodies in search of electrons from other atoms and molecules, thereby destabilizing them.
 It’s a vicious cycle, really.

 Turmeric vs Curcumin (*Turmeric is also known as Curcuma Longa)